 Anyone who is stressed and over-tired, no matter how physically fit you may be, will eventually start to feel run down and ill.
 You must take steps to avoid this by observing a few common sense rules:

-- Get enough sleep.
+Get enough sleep.
 Sleep allows you to rest and recharge and helps maintain a healthy immune system, leaving you ready to tackle the day.
 Avoid coffee and alcohol late at night as these interfere with sleep patterns.
 A warm bath and a milky drink before bedtime can help you to relax into sleep.
 Rest during the day where you can if you can’t sleep at night.
 Sleeping in a dark, cool room, avoiding screens for two hours before turning off the lights can be beneficial in achieving a full, restful night’s sleep.

-- Regular exercise helps your muscle strength, blood pressure and heart rate.
+Regular exercise helps your muscle strength, blood pressure and heart rate.
 Stretching exercises and a daily walk are often all that’s needed but for something a little more lively try dancing to music for 30 minutes – this could benefit your patient too providing they have GP approval of course.
 If possible try to exercise outdoors each day, even for a short time, as contact with nature is good for mental, as well as physical wellbeing.
 Even if you struggle to motivate yourself to get moving, you may actually find that a little exercise makes you feel energised and ready to face the day ahead.
 Moving you body on a daily basis has significant long term health benefits and can even be enjoyable!

-- Maintain contact with friends, family and favourite pastimes and social activities for the sake of your mental wellbeing.
+Maintain contact with friends, family and favourite pastimes and social activities for the sake of your mental wellbeing.
 Care work can be tiring and sometimes lonely.
 It is highly beneficial to have contact with other people every day, even if it just a phone call or text.

 Get the Right Support